Azure/aks-engine/docs/topics/azure-stack.md

 AKS Engine includes a number of optional [addons](../topics/clusterdefinitions.md#addons) that can be deployed as part of the cluster provisioning process.

-The list below includes the addons currently unsupported on Azure Stack:
+The list below includes the addons currently unsupported on Azure Stack Hub:

 * AAD Pod Identity
 * ACI Connector